CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ~~~
 {% endraw %}

-When we put it all together we have working search.
+When we put it all together we have working search:

 {% raw %}
 ~~~javascript